nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 ================================

 The nRF Machine Learning application does not use a single :file:`prj.conf` file.
-Configuration files are provided for different build types for each supported board.
+Instead, it comes with configuration files for different build types for each supported board.

 .. include:: /gs_modifying.rst
    :start-after: build_types_overview_start